Education Resources

 Apprenticeship Disability Inclusion Guides

-The Department of Labor’s Office of Disability Employment Policy has apprenticeship inclusion guides, toolkits, videos and other helpful resources for youth with disabilities, educators/service providers and businesses.
+The Department of Labor’s Office of Disability Employment Policy offers apprenticeship inclusion guides, toolkits, videos and other helpful resources for youth with disabilities, educators/service providers and businesses.

 ASL Nook (American Sign Language Nook)